 How do you eat more veggies?
-This is a question I’ve been working on solving in our house for years now!
+This is a question I’ve been working on solving in our house for years now.
 And we have quite a number of recipes now to help with that.
 From tasty salads to roasted veggies, it’s all about making veggies super flavorful.

-You just toss a few ingredients together on a cookie sheet and roast to golden browned perfection.
+You just toss a few ingredients together on a cookie sheet and roast to golden-browned perfection.
 And that’s what makes this broccoli taste so good – it’s all about getting the roasting process right!

 This recipe makes use of fresh broccoli, but if you’re looking for how to roast frozen, check out my Lemon Herb Roasted Broccoli.
-It has a different a temperature and tips that will help you get a better result from frozen.
+It has a different temperature and tips that will help you get a better result from frozen.

 - Broccoli – This recipe is for fresh broccoli as I mentioned above, but you can use frozen in my Lemon Herb Broccoli recipe.
 Tip: make sure your broccoli has dried after you wash it.
 It’s hard for veggies to properly caramelize while roasting if they start wet.
 It also really helps to keep your broccoli florets as even as possible.
-Evenly sized pieces roast perfectly, while a combination of large and small florets with leave you with overcooked and crunchy broccoli at the same time!
+Evenly-sized pieces roast perfectly, while a combination of large and small florets with leave you with overcooked and crunchy broccoli at the same time!

 - Olive oil – provides a nice flavor, but I’ve also used avocado oil as well when I do the Asian version from the variations listed below.

-- Garlic – just a touch of fresh minced garlic goes a long way towards making this broccoli a side dish you’ll make weekly.
+- Garlic – just a touch of fresh minced garlic cloves goes a long way towards making this broccoli a side dish you’ll make weekly.
 If you’re not a fan of mincing up garlic, try using a garlic press.
-It really speeds things up, and it has unbeatable flavor compared to a jarred garlic, (which I really don’t recommend).
-If fresh garlic is completely out of the question, try using 1/2-1 teaspoon garlic granules to your taste.
+It really speeds things up, and it has an unbeatable flavor compared to a jarred garlic, (which I really don’t recommend).
+If fresh garlic is completely out of the question, try using 1/2-1 teaspoon of garlic granules to your taste.